The Fix Scholarship is a competitive scholarship

 - 3 x Certified colour copies of ID

 - Bank statement or Confirmation of account (3 months)

 - Proof of disability (if disabled)

-- Closing date for applications is: 31 March 2019.
-The winner will be announced in April and the course will commence from May.
+- Closing date for applications is: 15 June 2021.
+The winners will be announced the end of June and the course will commence on 1 July 2021.

 - Applicants will be reviewed and evaluated on a rolling basis.
 The course does fill quickly, so the earlier your application is submitted, the higher your chance of being accepted.

 - Please note that this is a scholarship for tuition and mentorship only.
 The successful candidate will need to cover their transport and accommodation costs during the Learnership programme.